19th Annual Estate, Tax, Legal and Financial Planning Seminar on Thursday, February 9, 2017.

-The event is held at Johns Hopkins All Children's Hospital and webcast in eight locations in the surrounding area.
+The event was held at Johns Hopkins All Children's Hospital and webcast in eight locations in the surrounding area.

 NEW THIS YEAR

-Please join us after the Seminar for a brief presentation by Jerome M. Hesch, who will share an inspiring presentation “Communicating Charitable Planning in an Understandable Manner”.
+Jerome M. Hesch shared an inspiring presentation “Communicating Charitable Planning in an Understandable Manner”.

-Jerome will discuss how when a properly structured charitable giving technique is implemented correctly, the charitable gift may not cost the donor anything out of pocket.
+Jerome discussed how when a properly structured charitable giving technique is implemented correctly, the charitable gift may not cost the donor anything out of pocket.
 Instead, what can be given to charity is the money the individual would have otherwise paid in Federal income taxes and estate taxes.